mr-deveoper/event-management/README.md

 * ### Front-end
     * Page to list published events.
     * Details page for events.
-    * Drupal block to list the latest 5 created events
+    * Drupal block to list the latest 5 created events.

 # Requirements
 - PHP => `8.0`